COVID-19 Vaccine Available

 COVID-19 Vaccine Information for Your Appointment and Visit at Denver Health

-Currently, all Coloradans aged 5 and over are eligible to receive the COVID-19 vaccination.
-Booster shots are now available for the individuals 12 - 15 year olds who received a Pfizer-BioNTech vaccine at least five months after their second dose.
+Currently, all Coloradans aged 6 months and over are eligible to receive the COVID-19 vaccination.
+Booster shots are now available for the individuals 5 - 11, and 12 - 15 year olds who received a Pfizer-BioNTech vaccine at least five months after their second dose.
 The FDA issued full approval for the Pfizer COVID-19 vaccine for adults 16+.

 The Covid-19 vaccine is free – no out of pocket costs or co-pays will be collected.
 However, a patient’s insurance may be billed the administration fee for the vaccination.
 Please note, that current insurance information, if not up to date in your MyChart account, will be collected and your insurance may be billed accordingly.